Working for Peace on Earth and Peace with Earth since 1952

-President - Paul Hodel is PEP’s longest- serving Board member (1976-present).
+President Emeritus - Paul Hodel is PEP’s longest- serving Board member (1976-present).
 He is the former founding director of the Peace & Justice Center in New Haven.
 His is active in the Society of Friends (Quakers) and its peace activities.
 A graduate of the Yale Divinity School and a former member of its alumni board, Paul lives in New Haven with his wife Pat Wallace, a senior administrator in the city’s government.
 Together and separately they have attended hundreds of peace marches, demonstrations, and related events.
 Paul teaches on peace and nonviolence topics at Albertus Magnus College in New Haven.

 Vice-President - Kate Frazier became involved with the good work of PEP during the cold war with the USSR, when her father, Howard Frazier, former Executive Director of PEP, initiated the Volga Peace Cruises, which encouraged ordinary Soviet and American citizens to meet and exchange ideas along the Volga River.
 She participated in several Peace Cruises, where she experienced the effectiveness and value of citizen diplomacy.
 She has long been active in peace and civil rights issues, and more recently with climate change issues, locally as well as nationally.
 Kate’s work life has centered around rehabilitation counseling / job development for injured workers.
 She lives in Northern California, where she raised three children.
 She is a strong believer in the connective power of music and the arts, and joins with several groups weekly to play live music with and for others, often those with disabilities.
 She has been on the PEP board since 2009.